How to Start Running for Beginners

 You should apply the same slow-and-steady interval approach to increasing your speed too.
 "It's even more critical to take it easy and be careful about what you're doing [with speed]," says Hoffman.
 "You don't want to be running at such unsafe speeds that you're losing control of your body.
 You need to get your body used to those increasing speeds, and the only way to do that is gradually over time."

-And no matter what treadmill workout for beginners you do or how fast and far you run, warming up and cooling down is essential in preventing injury, says Hoffman.
+And no matter what treadmill running workout for beginners you do or how fast and far you run, warming up and cooling down is essential in preventing injury, says Hoffman.
 Before you step on the treadmill, perform some dynamic stretches with active movements, like leg swings and butt kicks, for at least five minutes to get your body warmed up.
-Then, once you finish your workout, spend at least five minutes performing static stretches, such as calf stretches and forward folds, to cool the body down and keep injuries at bay.
-(Related: 9 Running Stretches to Do After Every Single Run)
+Then, once you finish your running workout, spend at least five minutes performing static stretches, such as calf stretches and forward folds, to cool the body down and keep injuries at bay.

 Running Words You Need to Know

-Use this glossary to follow our running plans.
+Use this glossary to follow your running plans like a real pro.

 - RPE 4 to 5: Easy; you can talk with little effort.